manyducksco/borf/packages/browser/README.md

 ## State

 In a Borf app, all data that changes is stored in a State.
 All interested parties subscribe to that State and update themselves automatically.
 Borf has no virtual DOM or re-rendering.
-Components render once, and everything beyond that is a side effect of a State change.
+Components are set up once, and everything beyond that is a side effect of a State change.

 ```js
 import { View, State } from "@borf/browser";